StackVista/stackstate-docs/configure/topology/debugging_topology_synchronization.md

 Topology and telemetry are stored on Kafka, on separate topics.
 The StackState topology synchronization reads data from a Kafka bus once it becomes available.

 - Use the StackState CLI to list all topics present on Kafka `sts topology list-topics`.
-A topic should be present where the name has the following format; `sts_topo_<instance_type>_<instance url>` where `<instance_type>` is the recognizable name of an integration and `<instance_url>` corresponds to the Agent integration YAML, usually the URL of the data source.
+A topic should be present where the name has the format `sts_topo_<instance_type>_<instance url>` where `<instance_type>` is the recognizable name of an integration and `<instance_url>` corresponds to the StackState Agent integration YAML, this is usually the URL of the data source.
 - Check the messages on the Kafka topic using the StackState CLI command `sts topic show <topic_name>`.
 If there are recent messages on the Kafka bus, then you know that the issue is not in the data collection.

 ### Synchronization

 The StackState topology synchronization reads messages from a topic on the Kafka data bus.
 The Kafka topic used by a synchronization defined in the Sts data source.

-- Check if the Sts data source defined topic name matches what is returned by the `stackstate-agent check` command.
+- Check if the topic name defined in the Sts data source matches what is returned by the `stackstate-agent check` command.
 Note that topic names are case-sensitive.
 - Check the error counter for the synchronization on the StackState UI page **Settings** > **Topology Synchronization** > **Synchronizations**.
-Increasing numbers tell you that processing received data resulted in an error.
+Increasing numbers tell you that there was an error while processing received data.

 ![Synchronization errors](/.gitbook/assets/settings_synchronizations.png)

 To troubleshoot processing errors, refer to the relevant log files.
-The log messages will help you to resolve the issue.
+The provided log messages will help you to resolve the issue.

 - Check the `stackstate.log` or, for Kubernetes, the `stackstate-api` pod.
   - If there is an issue with the ID extractor, an exception will be logged here on each received topology element.
-No topology will be synchronized, however, the synchronization’s error counter will not increase.
+No topology will be synchronized, however, the synchronization’s error counter will **not** increase.

 - Check the synchronization’s specific log file or, for Kubernetes, the `stackstate-sync` pod for log messages that include the synchronization’s name.
   - Issues with a mapper function defined for a synchronization mapping will be reported here.
 The type is also logged to help determine which mapping to look at.
 The synchronization’s error counter will increase.